rehierl/node-tree-outliner/1-1-0-relations/2-0-core-definitions.md

 <!-- ======================================================================= -->
-# Definitions related to relations and graph theory
+# Definitions related to relations

-* relevant standard and non-standard, relation-based definitions
+* standard and non-standard, relation-based definitions
 * the focus is on endo-relations `R := (V,E)`

+relevant to ...

+* (/see/ "graph theory" /)
+* (/see/ "order theory" /)

 <!-- ======================================================================= -->
 ## endo-relations